How to Contribute¶

 Edit the changelog (in

 docs/revision.rst).
-Include all pull requests since the previous release.
+Include all pull requests since the version was bumped after the previous release.

 Bump the versions (